Nikon D6 vs Sigma fp

 The side-by-side display below illustrates the physical size and weight of the Nikon D6 and the Sigma fp.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sigma fp is considerably smaller (70 percent) than the Nikon D6.
 Moreover, the fp is substantially lighter (67 percent) than the D6.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

+Concerning battery life, the D6 gets 3580 shots out of its EN-EL18c battery, while the fp can take 280 images on a single charge of its BP-51 power pack.
 As can be seen in the images above, the D6 has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 The power pack in the fp can be charged via the USB port, which can be very convenient when travelling.